29+ Best Things To Do in Barcelona

 How to Get From the Barcelona Airport to Your Hotel

-The most affordable option to get from the airport to the city center (Placa Catalunya) is by bus.
-Then you will still need to use public transport or a taxi to get to your hotel.
+- The most affordable option for getting from the airport to the city center (Placa Catalunya) is by bus.
+However, you will still need to use public transport or a taxi to get to your hotel afterwards.

-Additionally, if you prefer to travel by road, you can drive or take a bus to reach Barcelona.
-Several highways connect the city with other parts of Spain and Europe, making it easily accessible for those who prefer this mode of transportation.
+- If you prefer to travel by road, you can drive or take a bus to reach Barcelona.
+Several highways connect the city with other parts of Spain and Europe.

 How to Get Around Barcelona?